mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ### Overview of barriers to game making which apply to both formal and non-formal environments

 While the previous sections have addressed some of the opportunities and benefits of engaging in digital game making, there are significant barriers that affect both formal and informal contexts to varying extents.
 This section gives an overview of key issues related to the scope of this study.
-Technical barriers include the inherent complexity of coding and can be compounded by economic barriers that can prevent access to the software, hardware or social environments needed to develop as a game maker.
-Identity-related barriers such as those related to gender, race and class have been shown to negatively impact participation in digital making and more specifically game making.
+Technical barriers include the inherent complexity of coding and can be compounded by economic barriers that can prevent access to the software, hardware, or social environments needed to develop as a game maker.
+Identity-related barriers such as those related to gender, race, and class have been shown to negatively impact participation in digital making and more specifically game making.
 This research addresses each of these concerns at different stages of this thesis.

 <!-- NOTE SEE THIS SUMMARY - WHICH MUST BE IN HERE SOMEWHERE TOO - https://docs.google.com/document/d/1grMat_sXRLdlRSDtR17Lyxf1OAg3ZpOxTWfnDZ3kkIU/edit -->